jonbnewman/mobx-store-provider/docs/api/createStore.md

 export default observer(PetComponent);
 ```

-The principal difference between this example and the first one is that this one does not use a `Provider` to supply the `store` to the rest of the application.
+The principal difference between this example and the [basic example](#basic-example) is that this one does not use a `Provider` to supply the `store` to the rest of the application.
 It is local to this component only.

 This avoids the need to use an alternative mechanism for local state which can create inconsistent code within your application.